microsoft/playwright/docs/src/service-workers.md

-It's important to note that, since the example Service Worker just acts a basic transparent "proxy":
+Since the example Service Worker just acts a basic transparent "proxy":

 * There's 2 [`event: BrowserContext.request`] events for `data.json`; one [Frame]-owned, the other Service [Worker]-owned.
-* Only the Service [Worker]-owned request for the resource was routable via [`method: BrowserContext.route`]; The [Frame]-owned events for `data.json` are not routeable, as they would not have even had the possibility to hit the external network since the Service Worker has a fetch handler registered.
+* Only the Service [Worker]-owned request for the resource was routable via [`method: BrowserContext.route`]; the [Frame]-owned events for `data.json` are not routeable, as they would not have even had the possibility to hit the external network since the Service Worker has a fetch handler registered.

 :::caution
 It's important to note: calling [`method: Request.frame`] or [`method: Response.frame`] will **throw** an exception, if called on a [Request]/[Response] that has a non-null [`method: Request.serviceWorker`].